 skin tags on dogs are equivalent to moles on a human.
-These tags are typically the same colour as the skin of the dog and can grow just about anywhere (although the tags are usually found around exposed skin that doesn't have a great deal of fur in place, such as around the nose and mouth).
+These tags are typically the same color as the skin of the dog and can grow just about anywhere (although the tags are usually found around exposed skin that doesn't have a great deal of fur in place, such as around the nose and mouth).
 These tags are usually not harmful, however if the tag causes the dog to scratch at it constantly (such as on the face, where the tag is easily accessed), it's a good idea to remove the tag from the dog, in order to relieve the dog’s discomfort.

 Talk to a Vet About the Skin Tag